little-stranger0/FilterCam-website/README.md

 # FilterCam-website

-A simple web application built with **Bolt.new AI** that allows users to access their camera, apply real‑time filters, and capture photos.
+A simple web application that allows users to access their camera, apply real‑time filters, and capture photos.
-All captured images are stored privately so only the site owner can access them.

 ## 🚀 Features
 - 📸 Camera access directly from the browser (desktop & mobile)